 I also enjoy both history and travel, and seek out places of special astronomical significance.
 The section on archaeoastronomy details some of the places I've been, and the historical astronomical sites I've explored.

-Comet C/2011 L4 (PANSTARRS) remains a pretty evening object.
-Although no longer a naked eye comet as it was when it passed closest to the Sun in March, it is a bright telescopic object and now has a tail spanning several degrees.
+Comet C/2011 L4 (PANSTARRS) has faded from easy view.
+It was a naked eye comet when it passed closest to the Sun in March, and remained a bright telescopic object for several months afterward.
 Images from Cloudbait can be seen here.

 On June 5, 2012, Venus passed across the face of the Sun, a transit observable over much of the world.
 Despite marginal weather conditions, I was able to image this event from Cloudbait.
 A report is available here.

 On May 20, 2012, the southwest experienced an annular solar eclipse.
 I traveled south to New Mexico to place myself on the eclipse centerline.
 A report is available here.

 There was a total lunar eclipse on 10 December 2011.
 From central Colorado, the Moon was just entering totality at sunrise, providing an interesting photo opportunity.
 A report and some images are available here.

 On September 2, 2011 the Cloudbait allsky camera captured three sets of sprites.
 Sprites are poorly understood electrical atmospheric phenomena that occur very high (50-100 km) above thunderstorms, and which are triggered by lightning below.
 Images of the captured sprites can be seen here.

 On the morning of March 18, 2007, Pluto passed in front of a dim star, casting the shadow of the planet across North America.
 Examine the data collected from Cloudbait.

 Looking for Colorado meteors?
 Check the new online

 database of events recorded by the allsky camera network since late